What can car dealers learn from online retailers? Here are three big takeaways from ecommerce marketing that can be applied to automotive.

 Using a customer’s name in emails, recommending products based on their specific shopping behavior, and remarketing using exact product imagery can make your marketing efforts feel more natural and ultimately make them more impactful.
 Companies that use such personalization tactics have seen revenue increases ranging from six to ten percent.

 Car manufacturers and dealers can use their CRM, website analytics, and sales optimization technology to personalize everything from digital ads to follow-up for each lead.

-To provide personalized email communication and improve follow-up, 20/20 pairs Foureyes’ patented user and inventory tracking with the tool’s Vehicle of Interest Algorithm.
+To provide personalized email communication and improve follow-up, Foureyes Prospect Engagement pairs patented user-level tracking with the Vehicle of Interest Algorithm.
 This proprietary algorithm matches customers to specific inventory, personalizing their experience and ensuring they’re only getting notifications about cars they’ve shown interest in.

 Emails are triggered by website activity and past email engagement, meaning customers will continue receiving emails if they continue opening, clicking, and shopping on your website.
 This matches outreach to activity, so you’ll never spam your leads because their actions ultimately dictate what cadence of emails they receive.

 It’s been reported that 75% of email revenue is generated by personalized, triggered campaigns, rather than one-size-fits-all campaigns.
 With this approach, Foureyes has been shown to increase reach and improve the effectiveness of dealer follow-up.
 Even so, customers have the option to unsubscribe from emails at any time.

 Customer loyalty matters, and the final lesson taken from ecommerce is that the way a brand markets itself and communicates with its customers can encourage or discourage loyalty.
 By delivering value in every customer interaction, whether that’s through email, over the phone, or when they step on the lot, you will not just turn leads into customers, but bring them back as repeat customers.